 The Health and Fitness Expo is a new part of the Homecoming events this year.
 This event is a way to provide health and fitness information in a fun and interactive way for alumni, students, faculty, staff, community members and families.

-All participants who complete a sheet of participation (given at the start point in Johnson Gym) will be able to enter into a drawing for a home elliptical trainer.
+All participants who complete a sheet of participation (given at the start point in Johnson Gym) will be able to enter into a drawing for a piece of fitness equipment.

 The School of Health Professions (SHP) Club has had two vespers programs so far this year, one that was led by faculty and staff and one that was entirely student led.
-The first vespers, held in January, was held in PMC Commons where SHP club members enjoyed a warm homemade soup dinner and the company of their classmates.
+The first vespers, held in September, was held in PMC Commons where SHP club members enjoyed a delicious haystack dinner and the company of their classmates.
 The club members also brainstormed ways they can be more active in the community and use the skills they are learning in class to be of service.
-The second vespers was held in Dining Services and club members led the program through singing and speaking.
+The second vespers was held in January in Dining Services and club members led the program through singing and speaking.
 It certainly is a great experience to come together as a group of future health professionals and praise God for all of the gifts and talents He has given us.